-The high points of the trip were the Great Wall, Summer Palace, Forbidden City and Temple of Heaven in Beijing, trying new tastes and learning about life in modern China.
+The high points of the trip were the Great Wall, Summer Palace, Forbidden City and Temple of Heaven in Beijing.
+We loved trying new tastes and learning about life in modern China.

 Steve had been invited to give a lecture in Tsinghua University by Yinying, a PhD student he supervised.
-We had a meeting with Professor Yin Zhi, President of the Urban Planning & Design Institute of Tsinghua University and Yingying’s boss who presented us with a scroll of his calligraphy.
+We also had a meeting with her boss, Professor Yin Zhi, President of the Urban Planning & Design Institute of Tsinghua University.
+He presented us with a scroll of his calligraphy.

 Main photo: Scharlie in Shanghai.